elixir-lang/elixir-lang.github.com/getting-started/mix-otp/genserver.markdown

 The next two functions, `lookup/2` and `create/2` are responsible for sending these requests to the server.
 In this case, we have used `{:lookup, name}` and `{:create, name}` respectively.
 Requests are often specified as tuples, like this, in order to provide more than one "argument" in that first argument slot.
 It's common to specify the action being requested as the first element of a tuple, and arguments for that action in the remaining elements.
 Note that the requests must match the first argument to `handle_call/3` or `handle_cast/2`.

 That's it for the client API.
-On the server side, we can implement a variety of callbacks to guarantee the server initialization, termination and handling of requests.
-Those callbacks are optional and for now we have only implemented the ones we care about.
+On the server side, we can implement a variety of callbacks to guarantee the server initialization, termination, and handling of requests.
+Those callbacks are optional and for now, we have only implemented the ones we care about.

 The first is the `init/1` callback, that receives the second argument given to `GenServer.start_link/3` and returns `{:ok, state}`, where state is a new map.
 We can already notice how the `GenServer` API makes the client/server segregation more apparent. `start_link/3` happens in the client, while `init/1` is the respective callback that runs on the server.